0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/PROCESS_IMPROVEMENTS.md

 ## The Reality Check

-What I learned is that customers don't just want a demo - they want a production-ready solution they can actually use.
+What I learned is that customers don't just want a demo, they want a production-ready solution they can actually use.
 The "simple" features like gasless transactions and MFA require deep understanding of Account Abstraction, smart contract security, and user experience design.

 The key is making the complex simple, not making the simple complex.
 Every hour I spent debugging could have been saved with better tooling and documentation.